-Upon request, Certificate course organizers will liaise with a Program to free learners from other course/on-call activities as needed.
+Upon request, Certificate course organizers will liaise with a Program to assist learners in navigating other course/on-call activities as needed.

 Students must agree to have cameras on throughout the class and in small group discussions and to participate in group discussions.
 If cameras are not on, the attendance for the session will not be recognized.